Levis254/Levis254/README.md

 - 👋 Hi, I’m @Levis254
-- 👀 I’m interested in R programming
+- 👀 I’m interested in R and python programming
-- 🌱 I’m currently learning R programming for data analysis
+- 🌱 I’m currently using R and python programming for data analysis and data science
-- 💞️ I’m looking to collaborate on anything related to data analysis using R
+- 💞️ I’m looking to collaborate on anything related to data science using R and python

 <!---